2.7 Tools Menu

 The system provides four types of coordinate transformation to meet the needs of different scenarios:

-• Direct translation method: Allows users to input the translation amount of the xyz-axis to realize the direct translation of the coordinate system.
+Direct translation method: Allows users to input the translation amount of the xyz-axis to realize the direct translation of the coordinate system.

-• Four-parameter conversion: applies to the transformation of any plane coordinate system with a point range within 10 kilometers.
+Four-parameter conversion: applies to the transformation of any plane coordinate system with a point range within 10 kilometers.
 This transformation requires at least two control points and performs only plane transformation without changing the height information.

 Submitting tasks

-Please note that non-member users can only support the watermark preview function and cannot export the model file with watermark.
+Please note that non-member users can only support the watermark preview function and cannot export the model file with a watermark.

-• Visual display: Once specific entities are selected, the system highlights them in the 3D model using highlighting or other visual cues.
-This helps the user quickly locate and focus on the selected entities to better understand their location and relationship in the model.
+Visual display: Once specific entities are selected, the system highlights them in the 3D model using highlighting or other visual cues.
+This helps the user quickly locate and focus on the selected entities better to understand their location and relationship in the model.